betacloud/documentation/source/betacloud-guide/create-keypair.rst

     chmod 600 "file".pem

 Now you have to create a rule that you can connect to the instance from remote.
-How to do this will be explained in the section ``create security groups``.
+How to do this will be explained in the section :guilabel:`Create Security Groups`.

 =============================
 How to import and store a Key